How to Hide Page Title in WordPress Elementor

 There are quite a few reasons to want to hide a page title.
 The most common that we’ve come across on most sites we work on is design flexibility.
 If the page has a big, bold header or hero section, the default title can feel redundant and look cluttered.

 Another major reason to hide the page title is SEO.
-Page names won’t always match your keyword strategy perfectly – and sometimes not at all.
+Page names won’t always match your keyword and digital marketing strategy perfectly – and sometimes not at all.
 You might have a page called “About Our Team” but instead want the main heading to say “Experienced Green Bay Web Designers.”
 By hiding the default WordPress and Elementor generated title, you can replace it with text that is keyword-rich that helps your site rank better.

 4 Options for Hiding the Page Title